solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/docs/workshop/docs/01-Introduction/02-App-Architecture.md

     8. The data validation results are securely stored in Azure Database for PostgreSQL alongside the analyzed data.
 The validation result is also vectorized on insert using the `azure_ai` extension.

+!!! question "Using your own data?"

+The architecture is designed for flexibility, allowing adaptation to custom datasets beyond the default sample data.
+If you plan to use your own data, it is recommended to review the database schema, data pipelines, and indexing strategies to ensure compatibility.
+Suggested changes and guidance for customization are provided in the documentation to help streamline this process.

 === "AI Copilot with RAG"

     !!! info "How The Custom Copilot Experience Works"